Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Discussion

-The results of this study have revealed the similarities and differences of the investigated architectures when analyzed for practical applicability.
+Based on the results gathered in the previous chapter, the strengths and weaknesses of investigated approaches are revealed when analyzed for practical applicability.
 In terms of accuracy, AgentFormer and Trajectron++ perform best in the Best-of-N evaluation, indicating their capability to generate plausible and multimodal trajectories across diverse scenarios.
-However, when sampling only the most likely trajectory, Trajectron++ and Social Implicit demonstrate the smallest errors.
-Notably, both of these methods employ graph-based networks, highlighting the potential advantages of utilizing this architecture for modeling the task at hand.
-This could be attributed to the consideration of interactions through a graph representation, as the social pooling in SGAN and the attention mechanism in AgentFormer had minimal to no impact on overall accuracy.
-Additionally, the analysis of feature requirements reveals that the most relevant information for these two models appears to be present within the last one to two timesteps.
-Therefore, it seems to be disproportionate to incorporate the entire motion history in the design of future models.
-This finding aligns with the results obtained from the CVM, which also only requires one timestep for prediction, neglecting spatial features and interactions.
-Since Y-Net and AgentFormer are the only models not explicitly considering relative displacements or velocities, their differing behavior can be attributed to the missing orientational information when provided with a single timestep.
-Hence, to make reasonable predictions, at least two timesteps should be provided, resulting in performance more similar to SGAN, Social Implicit, and Trajectron++ in the single-timestep case.
-For this reason, architectures that incorporate object velocities alongside positional information can be seen as beneficial for practical applications, offering better accuracy right from the initial detection.
-Furthermore, while the sequential generation of output trajectories provides flexibility when adapting to changes in the prediction horizon, a parallel representation might be more suitable as it requires only a single inference pass.
+For the most part, this might be attributed to the Conditional Variational Autoencoder (CVAE) employed in both architectures, as this has been shown to result in more diverse behavior \cite{sohn_learning_2015}.
+Although both models additionally incorporate an attention-based mechanism to encode relevant interactions in the scene, the mechanism implemented in AgentFormer had minimal to no impact on the overall accuracy when evaluated in this study.
+When considering only the most likely trajectory, the accuracy of AgentFormer decreases drastically while Trajectron++ still manages to score first among the investigated approaches.
+This behavior can be partially attributed to the different evaluation procedures included in the latter, returning the most likely path from the employed Gaussian Mixture Model.
+Following Trajectron++, Social Implicit scores second without this additional evaluation step.
+Notably, both of these methods employ graph-based networks, highlighting the potential advantages of utilizing this architecture to consider spatial interactions.
+The temporal modeling on the other hand doesn't seem to have a significant impact as both models utilize a maximum of two timesteps.
+Hence, the recurrent architecture as well as the 1D temporal graph convolution don't unfold their full potential, leaving room for improvement.
+Based on the results obtained from the CVM it seems disproportionate to incorporate the entire motion history in the design of future models, but we argue that the consideration is still relevant as will be shown in \cref{subsec:qual_anal}.
+Since Y-Net and AgentFormer are the only models not explicitly processing relative displacements or velocities, their differing behavior can be attributed to the missing orientational information when provided with a single timestep.
+To make reasonable predictions, at least two timesteps should be provided here, resulting in performance more similar to the single-timestep case for the remaining models.
+Therefore, architectures that incorporate object velocities alongside positional information can be seen as beneficial for practical applications, but it remains a challenge to estimate these precisely based just on raw sensor data.